 IASE University, Sardarshahr, Rajasthan

-Relationship b/w HR and CEO
+Relationship with HR and Top Management

 Human Resources staff members are key players in recruiting and retaining staff.
 HR staff members should also lead efforts in training and organization development.
 They are the heart of helping you form a positive, employee and customer-oriented culture.
 With so much responsibility, and so much potential impact on business, HR should report to the CEO of company.
 This enables the HR person to speak directly to the person who most closely molds corporate culture, the President or CEO.
 This direct contact, without having to work through layers of other managers who may or may not put forth the HR point of view, is important for business success.

 With thorough knowledge of the business, better decisions and recommendations come from HR.
 Recruiting, retention, training, organization development, and culture are recommended and formed from a thorough understanding of business needs.
 Conversely, you enable HR staff to affect strategic outcomes.This is a positive factor in Business.